Why Work at National Fuel

 For more information, including translation services, please call 1-800-365-3234.

-You can update your phone number, mailing address, email address and view other important account information by signing into or creating an NFG online account.
+Update your phone number, mailing address, email address and view other important account information by signing into or creating an NFG online account.

 To update your account information: